jackkolb/syncopate/README.md

 THIS PROJECT IS VERY MUCH A WORK IN PROGRESS!!
 DO READ THE README TO SEE THE CURRENT STATUS!

 Syncopate manages and syncs a network of devices, to provide an overview of a collection of Raspberry Pis (or other such devices) and manage a number of persistent-time projects in an automated manner.
+Overall a pretty simple dynamic load balancer for hobbyists!

 ## Intended Project Scope
 Nodes: the rack of Raspberry Pis on your desk

 Manager: the central server that names nodes, assigns tasks, and publishes status information (hosted on AWS/GCP/elsewhere)

-Controller: the cute GUI you run on your laptop to manage the Nodes, communicates with the Manager
+Controller: a cute GUI you run on your laptop to manage the Nodes, communicates with the Manager

 Overall, Nodes are given a list of GitHub projects to sync with and run
 - Nodes read from Manager their project assignments, and send status information back to Manager